Easy & Authentic Huevos Rancheros

 This easy Mexican breakfast recipe is worth getting out of bed for.
 Huevos rancheros come together in about 20 minutes with just a handful of simple ingredients.
-Be sure to pin this recipe for your holiday celebrations!

 What is huevos rancheros?

 Huevos rancheros (meaning “rancher’s eggs”) is a typical Mexican breakfast featuring a corn tortilla and a fried egg or sunny side up egg topped with plenty of cooked salsa.
 This dish was traditionally served to ranchers as a late morning breakfast after they had been hard at work, so you know it’s hearty and delicious!

 Huevos rancheros is very similar to Huevos a la Mexicana.
 The same basic ingredients are used, but the chopped vegetables are simmered in chicken broth until thickened.
 The ranchero sauce can also be smothered on chiles rellenos.

 While it is totally optional, I love to serve our huevos rancheros with a big side of refried beans to really round out the meal.